 The Center for Health and Justice Transformation (CHJT) at Lifespan is dedicated to advancing health equity in the criminal legal system.

 A more fair and representative criminal legal system that prioritizes public health and safety requires input and action from the community, decision-makers, non-profits and businesses, families, and any and all impacted by the criminal legal system.
 When we work, we engage as many voices as possible for true transformation.

 Mass incarceration disproportionately targets racial minorities.
 We believe we can’t seek healthy outcomes and transform our criminal legal system without centering our work on the devastation our current system has and continues to levy on persons and communities of color.

 We serve on behalf of the millions incarcerated, including their families and loved ones, and the community-at-large.
 As such, we stand behind and when necessary beside those most closely impacted by the criminal legal system.

 We are mission-driven people.
-We will always ask the difficult questions and reveal truths wherever they may lead, in our pursuit of a healthy and equitable criminal justice system.
+We will always ask the difficult questions and reveal truths wherever they may lead, in our pursuit of a healthy and equitable criminal legal system.